joshtynjala/actionscript-3.0-developers-guide/user-interaction/working-with-menus/creating-native-menus-air.md

 <div>

-To create a submenu, you add a NativeMenuItem object to the parent menu and then assign the NativeMenu object defining the submenu to the item’s `submenu` property.
+To create a submenu, you add a NativeMenuItem object to the parent menu and then assign the NativeMenu object defining the submenu to the item's `submenu` property.
 AIR provides two ways to create submenu items and their associated menu object: